yiruzzz/vehicle-detection/readme.md

 > Refenrence link of remote sensing object detection datasets: http://www.javashuo.com/article/p-kkahprhx-sx.html

 #### 2. Dataset Pre-processing
-Because of the resolution of ITCVD dataset is higher than the test images we bought, the first step should be downsample the dataset according to the following steps:
+Because of the resolution of ITCVD dataset is higher than the test images we bought, the first step should be downsample the dataset according to the following steps (usually not necessary):

 - Images Downsample: Down sample an image twice and then up sample to get an image with half the original resolution.
 Code in /pre_process/downsample.py Reference link: https://github.com/caihuaye/Python-OpenCV3/blob/main/HelloOpenCV.ipynb